Table of contents

 For many countries in Latin America or Africa, it is so expensive to ship a Macbook due to customs taxes that it makes no sense financially.
 Even sending devices from the U.S to the EU can be a logistical and costly undertaking.

-As a result, a situation of economic inequality with compensation and productivity was created in these companies
+As a result, a situation of economic inequality with compensation and productivity was created in these companies.

 When some workers can achieve better results only on their computing power and access to technology, it diminishes workplace democracy.
 A companies team of developers in Colombia or India should have the same devices as their marketing team in New York.